AACAP Jeanne Spurlock, MD, Research Fellowship in Substance Abuse and

 AACAP Annual Meeting Participation

-Selected fellowship participants are required to attend four days of AACAP’s 66th Annual Meeting in Chicago, IL where they will receive complimentary general meeting registration, travel and four paid-nights lodging, along with reimbursement for one workshop and one institute, and in-transit travel.
+Selected fellowship participants are required to attend four days of AACAP’s 70th Annual Meeting where they will receive complimentary general meeting registration, travel and four paid-nights lodging, along with reimbursement for one workshop and one institute, and in-transit travel.

 Participants are required to: